Wouldn't It Be Nice: Vocals and mixdown

 On February 16, Wilson created a rough mono mix of the song at United Western Recorders.
-Another mono mix with different, incomplete vocals was made on March 11, using the eight-track console at Columbia Studio.
+Another mono mix with different, incomplete vocals was made on March 3, using the eight-track console at Columbia Studio.
 Further vocal overdubs were taped on March 10, followed by more rough mixes on March 22.
 The final round of vocal overdubs were recorded at Columbia on April 11 and shortly thereafter.
 According to Brian, "One of the features of this record is that Dennis sings [his harmony parts] in a special way, cupping his hands.
 I had thought for hours of the best way to achieve the sound and Dennis dug the idea because he knew it would work."
-Love developed the "Good night [...] " couplet during the studio sessions.
+Love developed the "good night my baby / sleep tight, my baby" couplet during the studio sessions.

 Like other tracks on the album, "Wouldn't It Be Nice" contains a prominent technical flaw in the final mix, in which an audible tape splice is heard between the chorus and Love's vocal entrance in the bridge.
 The error was mended on the track's 1996 stereo mix created by Mark Linett for The Pet Sounds Sessions.
 Linett explained, "The abrupt edit [...] was an edit that took an older mix with Mike Love singing and put it in the bridge.
 I didn't figure that out for years!"
 The 1996 stereo mix features Wilson singing the bridge because the tape with Love's singing was not available.

-Release
+Commercial performance

+"Wouldn't It Be Nice" was first released on May 14, 1966, as the opening track on Pet Sounds.
+On July 18, the song was issued in the U.S. with the B-side "God Only Knows" as the third single from Pet Sounds.
+In other countries such as the United Kingdom, "Wouldn't It Be Nice" was issued as the B-side of "God Only Knows".

+The single debuted on the U.S. Billboard Hot 100 at number 84 on July 30, and it peaked at number 8 on September 17.
+Also in September, it peaked at number four in Canada and number two in Australia.
+In October, it peaked at number 12 in New Zealand.